-Step 5: (Optional depending on the device).
-If you see options on the screen, then select Fastboot or Bootloader option using Volume button and select it using Power button.
-Highlighting and selection keys may differ from device to device, some device allows Volume down for highlighting the option and Volume Up for selection.
+- (Optional depending on the device).
+If you see options on the screen, then select the Fastboot or Bootloader option using the Volume button and select it using the Power button.
+Highlighting and selection keys may differ from device to device, some devices allow Volume down for highlighting the option and Volume Up for selection.

 fastboot oem unlock